C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 <!-- If 2B is realized with viewing the videos rather than reading the lengthy pages for talk and history, then 30 minutes are sufficient to execute this part of the lesson -->

 ### 2.c History on Wikipedia
-Wikipedia also includes separate portals for main topics, where it provides definitions and further information on the different subfields, and categorizations these may englobe.
-Apart from its general guidelines and policies, Wikipedia has defined more specific rules for the main topics that it covers.
-History constitutes one of Wikipedia's portals, and as such it is subject to specific rules of writing: for example, the sources that Wikipedia editors are allowed to use in the coverage of each topic differ.
+As Wikipedia covers multiple topics, it includes separate portals for each subject it covers.
+In these portals, there are definitions of the subject and further information on the different subfields and categories of the subject.
+Apart from its general guidelines and policies, Wikipedia has established more specific rules that guide the coverage of its subjects.
+History constitutes one of Wikipedia's subjects, and as such it has its own portal and is subject to specific rules of writing.
+For example, Wikipedia determines the types of sources that Wikipedia editors are allowed to use for the coverage of historical topics.

-Please go to the [homepage of the portal dedicated to history](https://en.wikipedia.org/wiki/Portal:History) and walk through
+Please go to the [homepage of the portal dedicated to history](https://en.wikipedia.org/wiki/Portal:History) and explore:
 - the definition of history the page provides
 - the ways you can access the contents via this page (featured articles and pictures, commemorations, quotes, categories...)
 - the lists of associated elements